Taxation

 Tax increases can be paired with other tobacco-control policies to have the greatest impact

 In 2015, Colombia was planning to increase tobacco taxes drastically.
 The Colombian government was worried that this might lead to an increase in illicit trade.
 They passed a new anti-smuggling law before the tax increase.
-Tobacco taxes on a pack of 20 cigarettes increased from US$0.23 to US$0.71.
+Tobacco taxes on a pack of 20 cigarettes increased from $0.23 to $0.71.
 After this tax increase, the price of a pack of cigarettes nearly doubled.
 Consumption fell from 674 million packs in 2016 to 446 million packs in 2018.
 Despite this large decrease in consumption, revenue nearly doubled over the same time period, and there was no significant increase in illicit trade.

 The tobacco industry will always oppose tax increases on its products.
-(WHO, 2014)

 Increases in the excise tax on tobacco will make their products more expensive and less affordable, which will lead to a decrease in tobacco consumption, or they will have to absorb at least part of the tax increase, which will lower profit margins.